Third Trimester Meditation for Comfort, Calm, and Late Pregnancy Awareness

 Don’t use meditation to ignore symptoms, pain, reduced movement concerns, or emotional crisis.
 Pause the practice and contact appropriate care when something feels wrong.

 Birth visualizations can be useful for some people, but they are optional.
 If imagining labor creates pressure or fear, switch to grounding.
-Feet on carpet.
-Wall at your back.
-Room sounds.
+Hand on fabric.
+Back supported by a wall.
+Nearby sounds.
+This is where an Elevator Pause can help: arrive, exhale, name one sensation, and choose the next kind action.

 Long sessions can also backfire.
 Micro-practices often fit better in the third trimester than a 30-minute sit.
 For breathing during labor itself, use a separate labor and birth breathing meditation guide.